+Coal:

-Coal: The industry has been quick to applaud what it interprets as changing attitudes towards coal mining in the UK, and hopeful voices among the industry commentators have suggested that this could signify a reversal of the Government's policy towards coal.
-This was further reinforced by the periods of surges in the wholesale price of less-polluting gas which made it cheaper for utility companies to generate power from coal, as well as the continuing domestic demand for coking coal used in the steelmaking process.
-However, the Government has made it clear that phasing out the mining and production of coal is essential in order to achieve its 2050 goal of carbon neutrality.
-Indeed, in 2020, Hargreaves Services, one of the largest remaining operators of surface mines in the UK, wound down and repurposed its UK mining operations due to coal's perceived "limited future"; whilst Coelbren, one of the last open-cast coal mines in South Wales, has been closed by the Welsh Government's decision not to issue the project with a mining licence on environmental grounds.
+The industry has been quick to applaud what it interprets as changing attitudes towards coal mining in the UK, and hopeful voices among the industry commentators have suggested that this could signify a reversal of the Government's policy towards coal.
+The Government has also made it clear that phasing out the mining and production of coal is essential in order to achieve its 2050 goal of carbon neutrality.
+Indeed, in 2020, Hargreaves Services, one of the largest remaining operators of surface mines in the UK, wound down and repurposed its UK mining operations due to coal's perceived 'limited future'; and Coelbren, one of the last opencast coal mines in South Wales, was closed following the Welsh Government's decision not to issue the project with a mining licence on environmental grounds.
+In 2022, environmental campaigners also secured the rejection of a planned opencast coal mine in Newcastle upon Tyne, which further suggests the end of opencast coal mining in the UK.